Skip to main content

 Important note: If you inadvertently receive any of these vaccines during pregnancy, you should be aware that none have been proven to be harmful to your unborn baby.
 The recommendation to avoid these vaccines is theoretical.
 In some cases, databases are maintained by the manufacturers to track these occurrences.
 For example, if you receive the HPV vaccine during pregnancy, you can contact the manufacturer with questions or report the dose by calling 877-888-4231.

-Children living in the home of someone who is pregnant can receive all recommended vaccines.
+Children and adults living in the home of someone who is pregnant can receive all recommended vaccines.

 Are you on Pinterest?